Affinity Connection, Identity Exploration, and Leadership Coaching, Collaboration, and Support

 Exclusively for Heads of AISNE Member Schools!

 If you have a question about this cohort, please contact us at email@example.com.
-This is a seven-part workshop.
-Your ticket reserves your spot for all seven sessions.
+This is a nine-part workshop.
+Your ticket reserves your spot for all nine sessions.

 About the Cohort